0BananaBig0/from_gcc_to_cpp/Operator.md

 12. Sizeof Operator
     - Returns the size, in bytes, of a data type or object.
     - `sizeof`
+13. Typeid Operator
+    - Returns the type information of an expression or a type.
+    - `typeid`

 ### Operator Overloading